nymea/nymea-wiki/Reporting-bugs.md

         $ guhd -n

     Now you can follow the debug output of the core and check what's going on.
+    In order to get detailed information about a certain part of *guhd* it's helpful to use the debug categories.
+You can find a list of available debug categories with the command

+        $ guhd -h

+    In order to enable a certain categorie you can start *guhd* with following command:

+        $ guhd -n -d <DebugCategory>

 2. Make shore, there is only one instance of `guhd` running on your system, otherwise they will block each others ports.
 3. Try to use the [guh-cli](https://github.com/guh/guh/wiki/guh-cli) (which is communicating directly with the JSON-RPC API)